 The submission has not been previously published, and has not been submitted simultaneously to another journal (or an explanation has been provided in Comments to the Editor).

-The submission file is in Microsoft Word.
+The submission file is as PDF.

 Where available, URLs for the references are provided.